ENSpunks/likebuttonbase/README.md

 > The like button on the social networking website Facebook was first enabled on February 9, 2009...The like button
 > enables users to easily interact with status updates, comments, photos and videos, links shared by friends, and
 > advertisements.
 Once clicked by a user, the designated content appears in the News Feeds of that user's friends,
-> and the button also displays the number of other users who have liked the content, including a full or partial list of those users.
+> and the button also displays the number of other users who have liked the content, including a full or partial list of those users.<br>
->
 > -[Wikipedia: Facebook like button](https://en.wikipedia.org/wiki/Facebook_like_button)

 Before Web2.0 and the social media sandboxes which have come to dominate the web and out lives, there was Web1.